 After a second harsh winter, spring has finally come to the Maine coast.
-We’re busily at work getting the B&B ready to open Memorial Day weekend, May 22.
+We’re now open every day until the end of September.
 Things are filling up, especially for the busy months of July and August, so the sooner you make your reservations, the better your chances are for getting the dates and room of your choice.
 You can check availability and book rooms directly on our website.

 We returned to Coveside B&B the first day of Spring, March 21, after spending two months in the South of France (where the weather was beautiful).
 We knew it had been a very hard winter on the coast of Maine, but we weren’t prepared for the three to five feet of snow still on the ground.
 In fact, it was snowing quite hard as we drove up to Maine from Boston.
 Old timers tell us the winter of 2015 has been the snowiest and coldest they can remember.